BLOWN: A Blockchain Protocol for Single-Hop Wireless Networks under Adversarial SINR: Models and Assumptions

 \section{Models and Assumptions}

 \textbf{Network Model.} In this paper, we consider a network with a set $V$ of $N$ nodes arbitrarily deployed in a communication space.
 Such a network could contain a group of manipulated Unmanned Aerial Vehicles (UAVs) or intelligent robots in realistic scenarios.
 A node is equipped with a half-duplex transceiver that can transmit or receive a message, or sense the channel, but cannot transmit and receive or transmit and sense simultaneously.
 Let $d(u,v)$ be the Euclidean distance between nodes $u$ and $v$, $D_R(v)$ denote the disk centered at $v$ with a radius $R$, and $N_R(v)$ denote the set of nodes within $D_R(v)$ including $v$.
+The notations of $D_R(v)$ and $N_R(v)$ are further utilized in the definition of single-hop network and the protocol analysis.

 We assume that each node knows the identities, locations and public keys of all other nodes.
 We further assume that each node can generate key pairs and has access to a secure EUF-CMA digital signature scheme (details of cryptographical tools employed in this paper are presented in protocol analysis and simulation sections).
 Each node maintains a hash-chain of blocks, and each block contains multiple transactions.
-We denote frequently-used notations of transaction, block, blokchain, chain of block headers by $tx$, $B$, $BC$, and $BH$, respectively, and use super/subscript to attach more specific information.
+We denote frequently-used notations of transaction, block, blockchain, chain of block headers by $tx$, $B$, $BC$, and $BH$, respectively, and use super/subscript to attach more specific information.
 A transaction is modeled as a coin exchange process.
 We adopt the notion of the unspent transaction outputs (UTXOs) accounting method.
 A UTXO-based account stores coins in a set of UTXOs, and a UTXO defines an output of a blockchain transaction that has not been spent.
 This UTXO model provides a high level of security since it is convenient to authenticate all transaction sequences using UTXOs, limiting the risk of double-spending attacks.

 \textbf{Interference Model.} We adopt the Signal-to-Interference-plus-Noise-Ratio (SINR) wireless network model, which captures the network interference in a more realistic and precise manner than a graph-based one \cite{yu2020competitive}.
 A standard SINR model can be formulated as follows, which states that a message sent by $u$ is correctly received by $v$ if and only if